 2. The Source UE generates a U2U discovery message that is protected by the security mechanism specified in KI#1.
 The format of the U2U discovery message generated here is the same as the normal U2U discovery message.

 3. The Source UE sends Direct Discovery Request (DCR) with U2U_Dis_Info parameter to the Relay UE.
 The U2U_Dis_Info parameter carries the U2U discovery message.

+NOTE: A distinction between an integrated discovery message and a normal discovery message is required and is ffs.

 4. The Relay UE verifies the received U2U discovery message carried in the DCR message using U2U discovery security materials, and then generates a new U2U discovery message for discovering the Target UE.
 The U2U discovery message is protected by the security mechanism specified in KI#1.